-After using OS X Sierra for a few hours I really like the aesthetics.
+After using OS X High Sierra for a few hours we really like the aesthetics.
 The new update is cleaner and provides better integration with iOS devices.
-The new features will add to my work productivity and overall enjoyment.
-Having used a PC for years I’m now using Apple products (iMac, MacBook, iPad, iPhone) a majority of the time.
-Making VPN for Mac a top priority.
+The new features will add your my work productivity and overall enjoyment.
+Having used a PC for years, we’re now using Apple products (iMac, MacBook, iPad, iPhone) a majority of the time.
+This makes VPN for Mac a top priority.

 There are literally hundreds of VPN services but only a few of them have easy to use Mac clients.
 Most VPNs give you instructions for manually settings up a VPN connection.
 That’s just not good enough for us.
 We want and expect the same experience we would have on a PC on our iMac and MacBook devices.
 That’s hard to come by with a VPN, but there are a handful of services we feel comfortable recommending.